RubenNijhuis/Portfolio22/README.md

 #### Components
 - [ ] Cleanup journals component
   - Remove fixed property so that the component doesn't cover the full site
+  - For mobile the component must resize with the text (all elements can have indepedent size in grid min height calc(72 * 2))

 - [ ] Next Content component
     - Add image on hover like journals component